 Ward has the coal out.
 You can get it any time.
 If you bring some of our buckwheat please bring our mail....
 Come down when you can.

-Ward was a custodian at the Mill Run School.
-He also is said to have helped install electrical wiring during construction of Fallingwater.
+Ward earned a living over the years working as a custodian at the Mill Run School.
+He also is said to have helped install electrical wiring during construction of Fallingwater, the world-famous house over a waterfall designed by Frank Lloid Wright.
+He suffered at times from pain of his sciatica nerve and underwent surgery in Pittsburgh's West Penn Hospital in 1959.

-Circa 1945-1946, Ward was a foreman with Region Electric and Machine Co. in Mill Run.
+Then in 1945-1946, Ward was employed as a foreman with Region Electric and Machine Co. in Mill Run.

 When Ward’s parents celebrated their golden wedding anniversary in 1940, Ada and several cousins served a plate lunch for 61 guests.